khushi201me127/os-assignment/Q-4.22/README.md

 # Question 4.22

 ## Statement
-<p>Write a multithreaded program that calculates various statistical values
-for a list of numbers.
+Write a multithreaded program that calculates various statistical values for a list of numbers.
 This program will be passed a series of numbers on the command line and will then create three separate worker threads.
-One thread will determine the average of the numbers, the second will determine the maximum value, and the third will determine the minimum value.
-For example, suppose your program is passed the integers<p>
+One thread will determine the **average** of the numbers, the second will determine the **maximum** value, and the third will determine the **minimum** value.
-<p align = "center">90 81 78 95 79 72 85<p>
+For example, suppose your program is passed the integers 90 81 78 95 79 72 85

-The program will report<br>
+The program will report
-<p>The average value is 82<br>
+>         The average value is 82
-The minimum value is 72<br>
+>         The minimum value is 72
-The maximum value is 95<br><p>
+>         The maximum value is 95

-The variables representing the average, minimum, andmaximum values will be stored globally.
+The variables representing the average, minimum, and maximum values will be stored globally.
 The worker threads will set these values, and the parent thread will output the values once the workers have exited.
-(We could obviously expand this program by creating additional threads that determine other statistical values, such as median and standard deviation.)
+(We could obviously expand this program by creating additional threads that determine other statistical values, such as median and standard deviation).

 ## Instructions
-[multithreading.c](--) - source code for the program.
+[multithreading.c](https://github.com/khushi201me127/os-assignment/blob/main/Q-4.22/multithreading.c) - source code for the program.

 #### Instructions to follow while compiling this code
 Enter the following on the command line<br>
 1. ``` gcc multithreading.c -o multithreading -lm -lpthread ```

-The data is then provided on the command line:<br>
+> -lpthread is very essential to run the code as without it the code won't compile The data is then provided on the command line:<br>

 2. ``` ./multithreading {data... } ```